 Testing the plant rather than the soil during the season is preferred because, as the end repository for N and K, the plant provides information for diagnosing problems.
+N and K are good candidate nutrients for petiole-sap tests because these two nutrients are required in large amounts and often the two main nutrients used in fertigation events.
 In addition, N and K are mobile in Florida's sandy soils.
 A soil test for these nutrients provides only a snapshot of the nutrient content of the soil, the results of which can be changed quickly by rain or irrigation.

 Nitrate conversions.
 Some kits read out in nitrates and some in nitrate-nitrogen.
 Most calibration tables are in nitrate-nitrogen values.
 For kits that read out in nitrates (NO3), the reading must be divided by 4.43 to find the nitrate-nitrogen value, which can then be compared to chart values.
 Potassium is usually read directly as ppm K+.

 Sap vs. dried petioles.
 There are some published book values for petiole nitrate-nitrogen, but these values are sometimes based on dried petioles and are not directly transformable to fresh sap nitrate-nitrogen concentrations.
 Only fresh petiole sap nutrient values can be used with a fresh petiole sap-testing procedure.